 Principle and statement of intent

-Bumbles Day Care, recognise the importance of infection control within our setting and in formulating this policy we have followed DHSS guidelines.
-All of the staff at Bumbles Day Care are committed to creating an environment for children and adults alike that is free from infection.
+Bumbles recognises the importance of infection control within our settings and in formulating this policy we have followed DHSS guidelines.
+All of the staff at Bumbles are committed to creating an environment for children and adults alike that is free from infection.

 U.N Convention on Rights of the Child article 24 states that – “Children have the right to be as healthy as possible, live and play in a safe healthy unpolluted environment and benefit from preventative health care and education”

 In order to achieve this, the following procedures are followed:-

 - Hand washing is the most important public health measure of all time.
 Effective hand washing is the mainstay of infection control for most germs amongst children and adults, regardless of the way germs are transmitted.

 - Hands will be washed after using the toilets and before meals.